 In terms of choosing SureSwift — once we had engaged Corum and were talking to a few possible buyers, you just seemed to have the cleanest process.
 You got back to us a lot quicker and you weren’t nitpicking these little things, so it just felt right.
 It was a gut feeling really.

 And what made you take that initial call even though you knew you weren’t ready to sell?
 I know there’s a school of thought in parts of the bootstrapper community that if you’re making money and growing you shouldn’t even take a call.
 I think it’s terrible advice, but I’d love to hear about your thought process from the Founder perspective.

 I don’t know why anybody would give that advice.
-I was always open to discussions and the conversation with Chris was really just ‘these are the goals we want to get to.
+I was always open to discussions and the conversation was really just ‘these are the goals we want to get to.
 So if we get to those, maybe it’s interesting to you.’
 And then we did get there, so it worked quite well and you already knew a bit about the business by the time we were ready to sell.

 I think I got so open to conversations because you never know what will come from them.
 Somebody might ask, ‘Hey, did you try x?’ and it could be something I hadn’t thought of, so you can walk away from that with an idea to grow your business.